 Honey also contains a variety of flavonoids and phenolic acids, which act as antioxidants, scavenging and eliminating free radicals.
 Generally, darker honey has higher antioxidant content than lighter honey.

 It would be impossible to describe all of the benefits of honey in a single article.
 Manuka honey, in of itself, warrants a discussion of the progress the medical community has made in documenting its therapeutic and healing properties.
 The more I learn, the more I am convinced that Manuka honey has a place in the emergency survival kit.

-Honey blends well with many foods, is delicious to eat, and has an shelf life that does not expire.
+Honey blends well with many foods is delicious to eat, and has a shelf life that does not expire.
 Along those lines, for definitive information on the shelf-life of honey, read The Science Behind Honey’s Eternal Shelf Life.

 Enjoy your next adventure through common sense and thoughtful preparation!